 Dickens World The Grand Tour is a 90-minute interactive guided tour experience in Chatham that takes visitors back in time to the Victorian England that Charles Dickens knew and wrote about.

-Charles Dickens: Top 5 places to visit
+After even more Charles Dickens?
+Here's our top 5 places to visit

 A.A.
 Milne’s East Sussex (Ashdown Forest)